ayaallaa/Delivery-Chatbot/Microsoft_chatbot/Delivery_Chatbot/README.md

   - nodejs
   - .NET Core SDK

- the great resource to gett start is the **[guided tutorial](https://docs.microsoft.com/en-us/composer/tutorial/tutorial-introduction)** in Microsoft Bot framework Composer documentation.
+ the great resource to get start is the **[guided tutorial](https://docs.microsoft.com/en-us/composer/tutorial/tutorial-introduction)** in Microsoft Bot framework Composer documentation.
 ### Create Dialogs

 The bot is built from a series of components called dialogs.
 Each dialog encapsulates some bot functionality, such as sending a response, prompting a user for text, making an HTTP request, or maybe all of these.